FrancescoGalli/impedance_analysis_project/README.md

 Then, there are two folders:\
-`Tutorials` containes three Jupiter (`.ipynb`) files that should work as a guide through the specifics of the input information, the generation module and the analysis module, respectively.\
+`Tutorials` containes three Jupiter (`.ipynb`) files that should work as a guide through the specifics of the input information, the generation module and the analysis module, respectively.
+There are also a `.txt` file with some mock impedance data and three folders.
+One contains the all the configuration files for the sections of the tutorials, one has the input data files for the analysis tutorials and the last one contains the images of the schemes of the circuits mentioned throughout the tutorials.\
 `tests` instead is the collection of tests of the project.